Submissions

 Journal Sections

-General Submission Process
+General Submission Process and Timeframe

 JSO‘s Peer Review Policy

 Journal of Social Ontology practices double-anonymous peer review.
 This means that the identity of the author will remain unknown to the referees and the referees will remain anonymous to the author.
 All submissions receive an initial editorial review (i.e. desk review).
 Submissions that are rejected at this stage will not be accompanied by a report.
-Submissions that are not rejected at this stage will be send to at least two independent referees that are experts in the relevant subfield(s) selected by the Editors.
+Submissions that are not rejected at this stage will be send to at least two independent referees that are experts in the relevant subfield(s) selected by the editors.

 Journal of Social Ontology is committed to maintaining the highest standards of scholarly rigor and requires two (2) positive reviews by independent reviewers as well as the Editorial Board’s approval for any decision to publish.
 Reviewers must be in no relevant relationship to the author, i.e. they cannot be affiliated with the same institutions or function(ed) as a supervisor.
 It is sometimes not possible to provide two reports for all manuscripts and the editorial staff will occasionally provide a decision with one report—though generally all submissions not rejected in the initial review will be returned along with two (2) reports.